-- First applicable compliance requirement: Sub-Recipient is to use funding to perform eligible activities as identified FY 2017 Department of Homeland Security Notice of Funding Opportunity. - Second applicable compliance requirement (e.g., eligibility requirements for Sub-Recipients of the resources: Sub-Recipient is subject to all administrative and financial requirements as set forth in this Agreement or will not be in compliant with the terms of the Agreement. - 3.
-Third applicable requirement: Sub-Recipient must comply with specific laws, rules, or regulations that pertain to how the awarded resources must be used or how eligibility determinations are to be made.
+- Sub-Recipient is to use funding to perform eligible activities as identified FY 2018 Department of Homeland Security Notice of Funding Opportunity. - Sub-Recipient is subject to all administrative and financial requirements as set forth in this Agreement or will not be in compliance with the terms of the Agreement. - Sub-Recipient must comply with specific laws, rules, or regulations that pertain to how the awarded resources must be used or how eligibility determinations are to be made.